Matter Silicon Labs Lighting Example (Zephyr)#

 • Install the Silicon Labs Zephyr SDK and tools:

-• Build the example application:
+• Build the example application for your target:

 cd silabs_zephyr